 - HSL adjustments:

-- Add slight blur in the Effects panel
+- Add slight blur in the EEffects panel

 - Use calibration panel to fine-tune primary colors